 Keynes would have known what to do!

 It is a sad fact of our times that strident action with a hint of violence gains more attention than peaceful words.
-Today’s protests of Wall Street and big business certainly have a rationale as the distribution of income worsens in our major economies and the drivers of this mess, banks and financial institutions, emerge unscathed.
+Today’s protests of Wall Street and big business certainly have a rationale as the distribution of income worsens in our major economies and the drivers of this mess, online banks and financial institutions, emerge unscathed.
 We have been here before.
 Remember, it was Keynes who was the inspiration that helped resolve the recession of the 1930s through his recommendation to increase effective demand.

 CSR has been the tool that dreamers such as myself have suggested to curb the excesses of exploitation, worsening income distribution, and the excesses of capitalism.
 Clearly, the worldwide Occupy Wall Street movement shows that CSR has not worked too well so far.
 By the way, by CSR I mean corporate AND institutional responsibility toward all stakeholders with the aim of achieving sustainable development as I have argued elsewhere.

 For many years the twin ideas of free markets and CSR to curb the excesses of the former have been in vogue.
 Believe it or not, the CSR model has actually worked somewhat for many large corporations.
 As ever, those who pretended to act responsibly and some of those through published social or sustainability reports, have not helped to convince an increasingly skeptical public – Enron, WorldCom, Madoff, Lehman Brothers, TepCo etc. – to see that a radical change is actually taking place among many corporations – Unilever, Wal-Mart, Nestle, IBM, Ford being some of these.

 Need for Government Responsibility